JOBBIN9422/JOBBIN9422.github.io/projects/snake-ai.md

 title: Snake AI
 layout: default
 ---

+## Background
+Back when I wrote this project, I was taking my Introduction to AI class in college.
+We learned about the main pathfinding algorithms (BFS, DFS, etc.) and I wanted to code something to enhance my understanding of them.
+I had written *Snake* in C++ recently, so I decided to automate it with a pathfinding AI.

 <figure>
   <img src='images/greedy.gif'/>
   <figcaption>Greedy BFS finding a path from the snake's head to the food each time it eats.</figcaption>
 </figure>

-## Background
-Back when I wrote this project, I was taking my Introduction to AI class in college.
-We covered a lot of pathfinding algorithms (BFS, DFS, etc.) and I wanted to code something to enhance my understanding of them.
-I had written *Snake* in C++ recently, so I decided to automate it with a pathfinding AI.

 ## Summary
 The game plays itself using one of several shortest-path algorithms.
 The following algorithms are included:
 - A-Star